Lars Nootbaar Player Props: Cardinals vs. Yankees

-Lars Nootbaar -- with a slugging percentage of .162 in his past 10 games (including zero home runs) -- will be in action for the St. Louis Cardinals versus the New York Yankees, with Luis Severino on the hill, on June 30 at 8:15 PM ET.
+On Saturday, Lars Nootbaar (.175 on-base percentage in past 10 games, 182 points below season-long percentage) and the St. Louis Cardinals face the New York Yankees, whose starting pitcher will be Luis Severino.
+First pitch is at 2:15 PM ET.

 He had a hitless showing in his last game (0-for-4) against the Astros.